10 FAQs About Alternative Payment Models (APMs)

 - Demonstration required by federal law

-- Payment based on quality measures comparable to those in the MIPS quality performance category
+- Payment is based on quality measures comparable to those in the MIPS Quality performance category

-- APM entities must either bear more than “nominal financial risk” for monetary losses or the APM is a Medical Home Model expanded by the CMS Innovation Center
+- APM entities must bear more than a “nominal amount of risk” for payment or other monetary losses, or the APM is a Medical Home Model expanded by the CMS Innovation Center

 - Comprehensive ESRD Care (CEC) (large dialysis organization or LDO arrangement and non-LDO two-sided risk arrangement)

 - Oncology Care Model (OCM) (two-sided risk arrangement)

 Note that the MSSP Track 1 model is not considered an Advanced APM and, therefore, must participate in MIPS and is not eligible for the 5% bonus.
 However, the newly introduced Track 1+ model is considered an Advanced APM in 2018.

 “Other Payer Advanced APMs”

 Starting with the 2019 performance year, payment models outside of CMS can qualify to be an “Other Payer Advanced APM”.
 Other Payer Advanced APMs must fulfill requirements similar to those listed above for CMS Advanced APMs.
 However, participation in an Other Payer Advanced APM by itself cannot earn a clinician the Advanced APM 5% incentive nor MIPS exemption.
 Instead, such participation can help a clinician who is also in a CMS Advanced APM meet the “sufficient participation” threshold to qualify for the 5% Part B incentive and MIPS exemption.
 In other words, a minimum level of participation is required in the Medicare APM before the Other Payer Advance APM will be considered for QP status.

 2. How does a clinician participate in an APM?